Chip Roy: COVID-19 pandemic

 On March 13, 2020, Trump declared the COVID-19 pandemic a national emergency, allowing access to billions in aid.
 The same day, Treasury Secretary Steven Mnuchin and Speaker Nancy Pelosi concluded negotiations for a COVID-19 relief bill.
 The $2.2 billion measure included funding for free testing for the uninsured, paid sick leave, $1 billion for food aid, and extended unemployment along with other measures to address Americans affected by the pandemic.
 The next morning, Roy was among the Republican representatives who voted against the bill, calling it "welfare".
-The bill passed 363-40.
+The bill passed 363–40.

-As the pandemic began to spread, Maine Governor Janet Mills released an executive order on April 3 calling on out-of-state visitors to self-quarantine for 14 days after entering Maine.
+As the pandemic began to spread, Maine governor Janet Mills released an executive order on April 3 calling on out-of-state visitors to self-quarantine for 14 days after entering Maine.
 This was seen as a response to Mainers, especially in coastal communities, who were complaining that non-residents were trying to escape more crowded urban areas and endangering the community.
 Mills made a point not to authorize investigating people solely due to out-of-state license plates, so that military or health care workers who had come to the state would not feel harassed.
 Maine's law enforcement held that the order would be difficult to enforce due to limited staffing and that it was mainly an effort to have neighbors encourage each other to comply with the rules.
 Cumberland County Sheriff Kevin Joyce told reporters, "If we receive a complaint we will send a deputy to educate the person about the quarantine but trying to build a case or enforce the order is unrealistic."

 On April 6, Roy guested on The Mark Levin Show and criticized governors like Mills who had responded forcefully to the pandemic, saying that they were following projections about infections that were mere guesses "not even [based on statistical] models, they are fingers in the air.
 And they are throwing them out there and they are causing the American people to freak out and panic instead of going through this logically."
 Roy agreed with Mark Levin that governors in "states who barely have this virus" who were issuing stay-at-home orders were overreacting, saying, "Well, I am glad that there's a number of governors who haven't. …And there was a Maine sheriff today who basically told the Maine governor to pound sand.
 He is not going to go around and check people when they are driving around the state of Maine.
 And we need more of that.
 We need more rational human beings who are going to step back and say 'No, this isn't a police state.
 This isn't Nazi Germany.
 This isn't Russia.
 We are not going to do that.
-What were going to do is have common sense discussions on what we can do to make things better.'"
+What we're going to do is have common sense discussions on what we can do to make things better.'"